 - All calculations must be completed using independent software such as PV Sol or PVG to verify output for Solar PV install.
-This must be shown on the application - the application will be provided to your customer by Power NI. - All grants must be approved by Power NI and a Grant Offer Letter issued to the customer before work can start or an invoice is issued.
-Work must be started within
+This must be shown on the application - the application will be provided to your customer by Power NI. - All grants must be approved by Power NI and a Grant Offer Letter issued to the customer before they can place any orders, and no invoices should pre-date the